opencog/opencog/opencog/nlp/aiml/README.md

 Under development, very incomplete.

 # Goal
+Be able to apply AIML rules, in a fashion that is integrated with the rest of the OpenCog NLP pipeline.
+That is, the AIML rules become just one more aspect of linguistic processing.
+Of curse, traditional AIML completely short-circuits normal linguistic analysis, and simply finds some utterance that matches up with an input string of words.
+By integrating with the NLP pipeline, this potentially allows for the creation of more subtle AIML-like rules, making use of linguistic information.
+It also potentially allows the simulataneous scripting of speech and behavior.

+There are two steps to this process: The import of standard AIML markup into the AtomSpace, and the application of the imported rules to the current speech (text-processing) context.

 Map AIML expressions to equivalent atomspace graphs, in such a way that the OpenCog pattern matcher can perform all of the same funcitions that AIML currently performs.